smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 ###### Functions

 **F12=Cancel**: Quits the option window and returns to the list control display.
 (The copy or delete option remains incomplete and must be restarted, if desired.)

 ### Operator Replay Capture Chart (opt 7)

 Option 7 from the list of Scripts will present the following read-only list that documents all Capture Data Rules, Response Rules and variables (Dynamic Variables or the older Operator Replay token variables).
-Use function key \<**F11**\> to rotate the list details among 5 different views.
+Use function key <**F11**> to rotate the list details among 5 different views.
 The explanation of each data field in this list may be found in the Screens and Windows documentation for each record type.
 Use option 5=Display from this list to view the entire detail of any record, for additional help understanding what appears in this summary list.

 - **Screen Title**: Capture Screen Data Chart (5 Views)
 - **Screen ID:** OPRR10R7

-In View 4, for each Step there is a profile of the Top Control String.
+I n View 4, for each Step there is a profile of the Top Control String.
 (View 5 shows the Bottom Control String.)
 The control string rules use these labels:

 - **CtlOpt** = control option: F=Fail if "not", S=Skip if "not"
 - **TR** = top row
 - **TC** = top column
 - **TL** = top length
 - **not** = shows the Boolean comparison rule, such as EQ (equal) or NE (not equal). "not" means that if the comparison is not true, then the CtlOpt action will be taken
 - **Str** = the reference character string that is compared to the screen content (may be blanks if the Length value is supplied)

 A list of the symbolic field labels used for each Step record is documented under View 4.
 In this view 5 the letter "B" refers to the Bottom Control String, instead of the "T" which is the Top Control String that shows in view 4.

 ###### Menu Pathways